 “I’ve prepared everything necessary for the flight tomorrow, is there anything else we must do before we leave?”
 Chanda asked as he walked back into the living room where Kahn was sitting.

-Kahn turned to him, “I’m not sure we still have anything we’ve left undone.
+Kahn turned to him, “I’m not sure we still have there’s anything we’ve left undone.
 You can ask Hutton to be sure,” he suggested.

 “Okay, where is he?”